AkaruiYami/Text-Adventure1/README.md

 - LICENSES.md — mapping file explaining which parts of the repo are under which license
 - CONTRIBUTING.md - outline for contributing to the project
 - CODE_OF_CONDUCT.md - file explaining rules that apply to all contributors and community members
+- SECURITY.md - document outlining the pictures for reporting and fixing security issues

 Contributing